 I’ve been blogging for nearly a decade, but can’t continue to do so responsibly without fully acknowledging my participation in a system that rewards privilege.

-Tonight was the wake-up call I needed to remove the custom field I had created in my theme to house my “shopping widgets” and take the final step off of the carousel.
+Tonight was the wake-up call I needed to make the full switch to a network who values diversity and inclusion.
 I fully expect to lose followers, friends even… by voicing an unpopular opinion.
 That the money you earn from a platform whose values do not reflect your own is not worth the cost of your morality.